 To apply, please fill in our application form.
 As well as your basic details, you will need to provide:

 - Your CV

-- Details about the research you want to carry out
+- Details about how you intend to use the fellowship – including a plan of the research you want to carry out

-- A letter of recommendation from your academic supervisor
+- For researchers in academia: a letter of recommendation from an academic supervisor